 It’s best to appoint a family member (or friend that knows everyone) who you can rely on to gather missing people for portraits.
 The most time spent during these photos is usually waiting for certain people to make their way over.

 In the online Wedding Worksheet I’ll send you, we will plan out your family portrait groups ahead of time, so we can get these done quickly and easily on the day of.

 For the wedding party, I take a few portraits of each side of the wedding party, then entire wedding party together.
 Very easy, no stress, no being made to pose in front of a camera for long periods of time while you’re missing the celebration.

 LIGHTING: You might have your heart set on a certain location or backdrop for your photos.
 However, sometimes the light doesn’t want to cooperate with your intentions, bringing harsh shadows streaming across your faces, spotty light coming from trees, or blinding light coming in your eyes causing you to squint constantly.
-If the quality of light isn’t good, then your photos won’t be good, and I‘ll move you to a better spot.
+As I mentioned above, if the quality of light isn’t good, then your photos won’t be good.
+I‘ll move you to a better spot if I can.

 RAIN PLAN: I don’t mind shooting in the rain at all- unless it’s a torrential downpour. :) Dark skies and wind can add amazing mood to photos!
 But if it’s seriously, miserably wet, I recommend having a backup plan- whether that be an alternative, indoor spot, umbrellas, or a covered area or tent.
 Like the Scouts say: Be Prepared.